 There’s no good reason to have the metadata stripped from our images.
 Quite simply it can only lead to bad things and never good things so we need to take action, avoid this using the methods shown below and warn others.

-Relatively speaking we’re still at the dawn of a digital era but take a second to think about what things will be like in 50+ years time.
-With so many more images floating around out there, associating your name and copyright information to your work will be ever more important.
+Relatively speaking we’re still at the dawn of a digital era but take a second to think about what things will be like in 50+ years.
+With so many more images floating around out there, associating your name and copyright information with your work will be even more important.

-For orphan works in the US I recommend a quick read through the Wikipedia page.
-Again the 2008 Orphan Works Act suggests much the same thing that I saw in the UK and Canadian bills, but perhaps worryingly leaving the definition of diligent efforts even more vague.
-These are all relatively new laws around the world and changes are being made, what concerns me most is where they will be in ten or twenty years time.
+For orphan works in the US, I recommend a quick read through the Wikipedia page.
+Again the 2008 Orphan Works Act suggests much the same thing that I saw in the UK and Canadian bills, but perhaps worryingly leaving the definition of diligent efforts even vaguer.
+These are all relatively new laws around the world and changes are being made, what concerns me most is where they will be in ten or twenty years.

 As for why they are doing this I really have to think it’s solely because not enough people have spoken out about it.
 Perhaps the potential implications haven’t crossed their minds?
 In bringing this to peoples attention, I hope maybe we can change this.